bhnord/activities/README.md

 We’re so EGG-cited for this year’s Farm Day at the Shirley-Eustis House!
 <a href="https://www.shirleyeustishouse.org/events/2025/dudley-farm-day" target="_blank">info link</a>

-### 1965 Freedom Rally 60th Anniversary

-**04/26 12:00PM - 04/26 02:30PM @ The Boston Common**
-The year 2025 marks the 60th Anniversary of the 1965 Freedom Rally led by Dr.
-<a href="https://www.embraceboston.org/1965-freedom-rally-60th-anniversary" target="_blank">info link</a>

 ### Sheepshearing Festival

 **04/26 10:00AM - 04/26 05:00PM @ Gore Place**
 Since 1987, this annual event has entertained guests with music, 100+ craft and fiber artists, demonstrations of traditional shearing and herding dogs, and historic re-enactors on the beautiful grounds of this historic, 50-acre estate.
 <a href="https://goreplace.org/sheepshearing-festival" target="_blank">info link</a>

-### Massachusetts Craft Brewers Festival

-**04/26 01:00PM - 04/26 08:00PM @ Boston Center for the Arts, Cyclorama**
-Raise a Glass to Independence: Celebrate Craft Beer’s Past, Present, and FutureMassachusetts Craft Brewers Festival Returns April 26, 2025The year was 1933, and America was ready to raise a glass.
-<a href="https://www.massbrewersguild.org/masscraftbrewersfest" target="_blank">info link</a>

 ### BOSTON COMICS IN COLOR FESTIVAL